Learn how to use the App Configuration page (Settings > Apps) to make sure Singular has an up-to-date list of all the apps you are marketing.

 - Click Save.

 If you have set up the Singular SDK to track uninstalls, you have acquired special credentials that you need to input in the Apps page under Uninstall Tracking.
-These will enable Singular to track app uninstalls for you.
-For more information, see Getting Started with iOS Uninstall Tracking and Getting Started with Android Uninstall Tracking.

 The inactivity window is a setting that determines how long a user has to be inactive before they are ineligible for re-engagement attribution.
 For more information, see What is re-engagement? and How long does a user have to be inactive before a new session counts as a re-engagement?